PNeekeetah/DesigningDataIntensiveApplications/Chapter9_part2.md

 - Reads and writes occur as normal - nodes are called participants in the transaction
 - When the application is ready to commit, the coordinator sends a prepare request to each node -> if all respond yes, send commit request
-    -> if all respond no, send rollback request
+    -> if any respond no, send rollback request

 - It's just like marriage!